nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 Peer's behaviors can be distinguished into three categories:

 1. Correct behaviors which follow the specification:
+    * For example, node downloads a new block from a peer; node success connects to a peer.
+Consider a bad peer may pretend like a good one before launch an attack, we should give the peer little positive score instead give a vast score at once to encourage peer to accumulate his credit by doing good behavior in a long time
 2. Incorrect behaviors which may be caused by network exception:
+    * For example, peer unexpected disconnect; node failed to connect to a peer; ping timeout.
+Since we can't distinguish these behaviors is intended bad behavior or caused by the network,  we should give the peer a little negative score to keep tolerant.
 3. Incorrect behaviors which violent the specification:
+    * For example, peer sent an illegal encoded content; peer sent an invalid block; peer sent an invalid transaction.
+We should give peer a vast negative score when we sure peer's behavior is violent the specification, and when peer's score is lower than `BAN_SCORE`, the peer should be banned

 Example: